SOMA Camp > Class Schedule

 |

-# | Time | Location | Class/Workshop | Instructor |
+# | Time | Location | Activity | Presenter |

 ---|---|---|---|---|

-4:00pm-5:30pm | Main Hall | Wine, Beer, and Convivial Hobnobbing class info Wine, Beer, and Convivial Hobnobbing, in both the Main Hall and new Tent in the Spore Zone.
-Music will be provided by local musician Michael Sallstrom in the Tent! |
+5:30pm-7:30pm | Main Hall | Wine, Beer, Music, and Convivial Hobnobbing class info Wine, Beer, Music, and Convivial Hobnobbing in the Main Hall.
+Music will be provided by local musician Michael Sallstrom and his group. |

 Staff